 Chicago Car Accident Attorneys Willing to Battle With Countrywide Insurance For Your Legal Rights

-Rosenfeld Injury Lawyers helps people injured in Chicago car accidents with Countrywide insureds.
-Before you consider talking to adjuster from Countrywide, we invite you to talk to one of our attorneys who can advise you of your legal rights.
-Our attorneys have successfully resolved Illinois auto accident claims with insurance carriers including Countrywide.
+Rosenfeld Injury Lawyers help people injured in Chicago car accidents by drivers who are insured with Countywide Financial Corporation.
+Before you talking to adjuster from Countrywide, we encourage you to speak to one of our attorneys who can advise you how to protect your legal rights.
+Our law firm has successfully resolved Illinois auto accident claims with insurance carriers including Countrywide.
 Contact our office for a free case review.

-Arising from the grit and good luck of its white-collar and blue-collar founders (Angelo R. Mozilo and David Loeb), Countywide Financial Corporation quickly rose to the top of insurers in America in just a matter of decades.
-It amassed billions of dollars of assets and revenue, tens of thousands of employees, and hundreds of offices.
-Like many other financial companies at the beginning of the 2000s, it aggressively marketed and mortgaged homes for millions of Americans-many of them who should not have had homes in the first place.
+The white-collar and blue-collar founders (Angelo R. Mozilo and David Loeb) of Countywide Financial Corporation quickly rose the company to the top of American insurers over the decades since it was first launched.
+Countywide amassed billions of dollars in assets and revenue, tens of thousands of employees, and hundreds of offices in the US.
+Since the early 2000s, the company has aggressively marketed and mortgaged homes for millions of Americans, many who were poorly qualified to maintain a home mortgage.

-Countrywide accounted for nearly one in five of all mortgaged homes in the United States, which was almost five percent (5%) of the nation’s GDP.
-Thus, because it was heavily reliant on home mortgages for its source of income, and because of the massive collapse and recession around 2007-2008, Countrywide very rapidly fell into financial distress.
-To save the day, and the borrowers who had borrowed through Countrywide, Bank of America purchased Countrywide for a little over four billion dollars in 2008, creating Bank of America Home Loans in the process.
+Countrywide once accounted for nearly one in five of all mortgaged homes in the United States, which was almost five percent (5%) of the nation’s GDP (gross domestic product).
+Thus, because the company relied heavily on profitable home mortgages as a source of income that was greatly impacted by the massive collapse and recession around 2007-2008, Countrywide fell rapidly into financial distress.
+To save bankers, mortgage lenders, and mortgage holders, Bank of America purchased Countrywide for more than $4 billion in 2008, transferring accounts from Countrywide to Bank of America (BofA) Home Loans.

 Products and Services Offered by Countrywide

-- Operating at billions of dollars in revenue, BofA Home Loans offers a variety of products and services, but the following illustrates their main streams of income.
+- Generating billions of dollars in annual revenue, BofA Home Loans continues to offer numerous products and services through various main streams of income.

-- Mortgage Banking: Through the acquisition of Countrywide Financial Corporation, Bank of America Home Loans was able to secure and maintain one of the largest mortgage businesses in the world.
-It continues to offer financing to individuals and families that want to buy a home without the proper means of doing so.
-In exchange, BofA Home Loans receives an interest in the home itself as the mortgagor, known as a mortgage interest.
-It offers this services at extraordinary scale, lending to millions of people.
+- Mortgage Banking: Through the acquisition of Countrywide Financial Corporation, Bank of America Home Loans secured and maintained one of the largest mortgage businesses in the world.
+The bank continues to offer to finance individuals and families who want to buy a home with less than perfect qualifications.
+In exchange requiring a low down payment, BofA Home Loans requires borrowers to purchase mortgage insurance to cover the amount of debt unprotected my a traditional home loan.

-- Insurance: BofA Home Loans also underwrites and insurers millions of policies for individuals, families, and companies.
-Its products in this realm range from casualty, life, and property insurance for individuals to reinsurance and other corporate programs for businesses.
+- Insurance: BofA Home Loans also underwrites policies to millions of individuals, families, and companies.
+These policies involve casualty, life, and residential and commercial property insurance.

 - Financial Services: BofA Home Loans also provides a multitude of general financial services, including but not limited to loan production, loan servicing, and loan closings.

-- What follows next is a summary of all litigation against Countrywide and its successpr, Bank of America Home Loans, since 2005..
+- The summary below lists reviews of litigation against Countrywide and its successor, Bank of America Home Loans, since 2005.

 Litigation Against Bank of America Home Loans (Countrywide Financial)

 Mike Hjalmarson v.
-Bank of America, N.A.: In this Texas case, the plaintiff brought action on behalf of his deceased sister.
-He claimed that, through her, he was entitled to collect on her life insurance policy.
-Bank of America responded that she had failed to pay on several premium payments and, thus, was unable to receive the benefit of the plan.
+Bank of America, N.A.: In this Texas case, the plaintiff brought an action on behalf of his deceased sister, claiming that, through her, he was entitled to collect on her life insurance policy.
+Bank of America responded that she had failed to pay several premium payments and, thus, the estate was unable to receive the benefit of the plan.
 The plaintiff responded by arguing that Bank of America waived this provision by failing to terminate the policy.
 The court found no such implied waiver and ruled in favor of Bank of America.

 Hagendorf v.
 Countrywide: In this case, the plaintiff tried to remove money out of escrow after starting the process of purchasing a home because he believed the amount of his taxes and home insurance premiums was higher than initially suggested.
-This was a fact-intensive matter involving a jury a analysis of representations made during negotiations.
-In the end, they found for Countrywide.
-It is telling to see that this came down to a matter of “he said, she said.”
-The weight of persuasion was titled against the plaintiff because Countrywide was in such a better position to call upon facts and circumstances.
+This was a fact-intensive matter involved a jury that analyzed representations made during settlement negotiations and "he said, she said" arguments.
+The weight of persuasion was tilted against the plaintiff because Countrywide presented stronger facts.
+In the end, the jury found for Countrywide.

-All in all, plaintiffs feared terribly against Countrywide and its successor.
-More than half of all plaintiffs received nothing or something less than one hundred thousand dollars ($100,000.00).
-Approximately a quarter of all of them received a settlement or award between one hundred thousand dollars ($100,000.00) and one million dollars ($1,000,000.00).
-The remaining, about fifteen percent (15%), recovered more than one million dollars ($1,000,000.00).
+Countrywide and Bank of America have been highly successful at winning cases filed against them.
+More than half of all plaintiffs since 2005 have received nothing or compensation less than one hundred thousand dollars ($100,000.00).
+Approximately a quarter filed suits and claims have been resolved with a settlement or award between one hundred thousand dollars ($100,000.00) and one million dollars ($1,000,000.00).
+The remaining, about fifteen percent (15%) of plaintiffs, recovered more than one million dollars ($1,000,000.00).

 Let Rosenfeld Injury Lawyers Assist You With a Claim Involving Countrywide Financial

-These figures are not surprising.
-Insurance companies’ number one goal is to keep recoveries down because that keeps profits up.
-Further, most people do not have the time to master the intricacies of insurance law or their particular plans.
-Therefore, they often choose to accept amounts lower than what they deserve.
-However, with the team at Rosenfeld Injury Lawyers on your side, you can ensure that you receive the settlement or award that you should following an accident.
-We are experienced and qualified to handle your claims.
+These low settlement and jury award figures from resolved cases against Countrywide and Bank of America are not surprising.
+The number one goal of all insurance companies if profits that can be generated by keeping monetary compensation payouts low.
+Further, most victims do not have the time to master the intricacies of insurance tort law or the policy's fine print.
+Many injured or damaged claimants seeking recompense choose to accept settlement amounts lower than what their case deserves.
+However, with the team at Rosenfeld Injury Lawyers on your side, you can be assured that you receive adequate financial compensation after your an accident.
+Our law firm is experienced and qualified to handle your claims.
 Contact us today to hear about what we can do for you to guarantee you receive justice!
+We offer a "No Win/No Fee" guarantee.